 Then, Sun Chengzong who was now already 66 years old, led only 27 people and rushed into the battlefront city near Beijing.

-He used a few months to organize his former aggressive generals and cavalry troops, who now only respected and listened Yuan and Sun, and then started to prepare to fight back.
+He used a few months to organize his former aggressive generals and cavalry troops, who now only respected and listened to Yuan and Sun and then started to prepare to fight back.

-This remarkable commander led his troop, successfully defeated and expelled Manchu army back outside of the Great Wall; Sun Chengzong took back the lost cities with the speed of one city per day.
+This remarkable commander led his troop, successfully defeated, and expelled the Manchu army back outside of the Great Wall; Sun Chengzong took back the lost cities with the speed of one city per day.